A tourist guide on how to make the most of your day trip from Tokyo to Nikko and see all the tourist attractions.

 The train from Tokyo to Nikko will take about 2 hours one way, so if you don’t want to stay overnight it means you have to rise up verrry early to see the main highlights.
 As I urge you to consider staying a night or two (check out my Japan itinerary to see how you can make it work), I compiled a list of the best things to do in Nikko.
 Enjoy!

 Note: Still looking for the perfect hardcover Japan guide?
 Check out my list of the best Japan travel books here.

 1. Toshogu Shrine

 Toshogu Shrine (東照宮) is one of the most famous temples in Japan.
 It is the mausoleum of Tokugawa Ieyasu who founded the Tokugawa Shogunate in 1600 and which would rule a united Japan for 268 years.

-The shrine is world renowned for its intricate wood carvings and colorful exteriors.
-Impressive lacquer work adorns every nook and granny.
+The shrine is world-renowned for its intricate wood carvings and colorful exteriors.
+Impressive lacquer work adorns every nook and cranny.
 The best part: The whole UNESCO World Heritage site has been renovated recently, so you are able to see it all in pristine shape now.